Deutsch Deutsch

 Example: rtc.exe /F:"c:\temp\my_script.rts"

-Create a .bat file and put rtc.exe /F:ScriptName in it.
+Create a batch file with a .bat extension and put rtc.exe /F:"PathToScriptName" in it.

 Syntax